Tue, 12/22/2020 - 12:30pm

 STATEMENT OF DISCLOSURE:

-The Sacramento Valley CME Program is accredited by the Institute for Medical Quality/California Medical Association (IMQ/CMA) to provide continuing medical education for physicians.
+The Sacramento Valley CME Program is accredited by the California Medical Association (CMA) to provide continuing medical education for physicians.
 The Sacramento Valley CME Program takes responsibility for the content, quality and scientific integrity of this CME activity.

-The Sacramento Valley CME Program designates this educational activity for a maximum of 1 AMA PRA Category 1 Credit(s)™.
-Physicians should only claim credit commensurate with the extent of their participation in the activity.
+The Sacramento Valley CME Program designates this live activity for a maximum of 1 AMA PRA Category 1 Credit(s)™.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.
 This credit may also be applied to the CMA Certification in Continuing Medical Education.